gardner/govtech-csg-xcg-securefileupload/README.md

 YARA is a rules-based scanner used for detecting malware samples.
 As one of the features of `securefileupload` leverages on YARA, we have to install the binary on our system before proceeding to run the full test suite.
 For detailed installation information, please refer to this URL: https://yara.readthedocs.io/en/stable/gettingstarted.html#compiling-and-installing-yara.

+#### QuickSand

+[QuickSand](https://github.com/tylabs/quicksand) is a Python-based analysis framework to analyze suspected malware documents to identify exploits in streams of different encodings or compressions.
+QuickSand supports documents, PDFs, Mime/Email, Postscript and other common formats.
+A built-in command line tool can process a single document or directory of documents.

 #### ClamAV